Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-3/02-genomics-with-R-&-bioconductor-II.md

 intronicParts(txdb)
 ```

-Some of these ranges might be a bit more useful to us if they were organized by their relation to a specific transcript or gene.
-There are several accessor functions that provide functionality to achieve this, and return a **GRangesList** class object rather than ordinary Granges objects.
+Some of these ranges might be more useful if they were organized by their relation to a specific transcript or gene.
+There are several accessor functions that provide functionality to achieve this, and return a GRangesList class object rather than ordinary Granges objects.
 ```r
 # return all transcript ranges organized by gene
 txs_by_gene <- transcriptsBy(txdb, by = "gene")